sn0ttz/sn0ttz/README.md

 # Hi, I'm Diego!

-I'm studying Python language and beginning computer science college at the start of 2023!
+I'm studying some languages and beginning computer science college at the start of 2023!

 ##